-- 2. Where necessary to ensure the safety of spectators, officials and athletes, the landing sector shall be enclosed at the far end and on the two sides by a stop barrier and/or protective netting, placed as close to the circle as required.
+- 1. The landing sector shall consist of some suitable material on which the shot will make an imprint, but which will minimise any bounce. - 2.
+Where necessary to ensure the safety of spectators, officials and athletes, the landing sector shall be enclosed at the far end and on the two sides by a stop barrier and/or protective netting, placed as close to the circle as required.
 The recommended minimum height of the netting should be 4m and sufficient to stop a shot, whether in flight or bouncing from the landing surface. - 3.
 In view of the limited space inside an indoor arena, the area enclosed by the stop barrier may not be large enough to include a full 34.92° sector.
-The following conditions shall apply to any such restriction. - (a) The stop barrier at the far end shall be at least 50cm beyond the current World Record in Shot Put for men or women. - (b) The sector lines on either side shall be symmetrical about the centre line of the 34.92° sector. - (c) The sector lines may either run radially from the centre of the Shot Put circle including a full 34.92° sector, or may be parallel to each other and the centre line of the 34.92° sector.
+The following conditions shall apply to any such restriction. - (a) The stop barrier at the far end shall be at least 0.50m beyond the current World Record in Shot Put for men or women. - (b) The sector lines on either side shall be symmetrical about the centre line of the 34.92° sector. - (c) The sector lines may either run radially from the centre of the Shot Put circle including a full 34.92° sector, or may be parallel to each other and the centre line of the 34.92° sector.
 Where the sector lines are parallel, the minimum separation of the two sector lines shall be 9m.